 This tutorial will introduce you to the basics of Procreate, which can be a great professional tool for you as it is for me.
 Procreate has quickly become my go-to digital painting app, and I do most of my work in this app.

 In this tutorial, I'll be using an iPad Pro with the Apple Pencil and Procreate 4.
-I'll also guide you through my painting techniques and the process of developing a masculine portrait.
+I'll also guide you through my painting techniques and the process of developing a masculine Procreate portrait.
+Let's start!

 1. How to Make a Sketch